fnproject/fdk-java/docs/TestingFunctions.md

 concurrently.
 Therefore, if you have several `withAction` clauses accessing the same shared state, you will have to take care of synchronization of the state.

-# A note on class loaders
+# Sharing data between tests and your functions
-To ensure isolation of each function invocation and/or Cloud Threads completion, and to simulate the behaviour of the real Fn platform (where each function invocation can potentially run in a different JVM), the `FnTestingRule` is running each `thenRun` invocation and the simulation of each Cloud Thread completion using a different class loader.
-Only a small number of classes and packages are shared between the class loaders.
+To ensure isolation of each function invocation and/or Cloud Threads completion, and to simulate the behaviour of the real Fn platform (where each function invocation can potentially run in a different JVM), the `FnTestingRule` runs each `thenRun` invocation and each Cloud Thread completion using a different Java Class Loader.

-The default set of shared classes and packages should already be enough for the vast majority of tests.
-If you really need some additional static data to be shared, it is possible to request that some classes be shared between the class loaders.
-To do so, use the `addSharedClass()` or `addSharedClassPrefix()` methods.
+While this improves the veracity of tests, it prevents your tests from accessing or modifying the state of your functions and vice versa.

+If you need to share objects or static data between your test classes and your functions (i.e. to pre-initialize global state) you can do so within your tests using the `addSharedClass` (for a specific class) and `addSharedPrefix` (for a package, or class prefix) methods on `FnTestingRule`.

 ```java
     testing.addSharedClass(MyClassWithStaticState.class); // Shares only the specific class